 There is often a history of Menkes syndrome in a male relative.

 In males, all of the hairs will be abnormal.
-In females who carry this trait, only half of the hairs may be abnormal.
+In females who carry this trait, half of them may have areas of abnormal hair.

 Tests may include: